International Medieval Congress 2019 Call for Papers

 The twenty-sixth International Medieval Congress will take place in Leeds, from 1-4 July 2019.

 Please read the guidelines carefully before completing the IMC 2019 Proposal Form.
-The online proposals system will be available by 31 May 2018.

 Call for Papers/Sessions - International Medieval Congress 2019

 The IMC provides an interdisciplinary forum for the discussion of all aspects of Medieval Studies.
 Proposals on any topic related to the Middle Ages are welcome, while every year the IMC also chooses a special thematic focus.
 In 2019 this is 'Materialities'.

 Recent attention to objects, artefacts, matter, and material culture has reshaped scholarship in many fields.
 This strand seeks to address the impact of this new interest in things, theories, and methods as they relate to an expansive understanding of ‘materiality’.
 The study of materiality brings together a host of scholarly and theoretical concerns and puts them into dialogue to understand how conceptions of matter, and matter itself, shaped the creation of the material world, regimes of labour and supply, connectivity, entanglements, trade networks, movements of things and people, concepts of agency and network theory, and constructed notions of the sublime, of replication, and of ‘reality’, as an abstract concept and category during the Middle Ages.